hemanthk92/IDDPreLabs/Lab2/README.md

-Pre Lab for Lab 2
+Hemanth Kondapalli's Pre Lab for Lab 2
+Please see attached pictures for Pre Lab.